 There are two approaches to fixing this problem, depending on the need and the expected appearance.

-Even though there are many details to take into consideration with worrying wood.
-In the end, as long as you take a little time to choose the right wood, and store it properly, you should not have any problems with warped wood.
-If you do happen to find your wood is warping, at least now you will be able to take action, and then get back to creating wonderful DIY projects.
+Even though there are many details to take into consideration with worrying about wood, in the end, as long as you take a little time to choose the right wood and store it properly, you should not have any problems with warped wood.
+If you do happen to find your wood is warping, at least now you will be able to take action and then get back to creating wonderful DIY projects.